 Digestive Diagnostic Procedures

-Detailed information on the most common procedures used to diagnosis digestive disorders
+Detailed information on the most common tests and procedures used to diagnosis digestive disorders

 Colorectal Cancer: Diagnosis

 If a biopsy shows cancer is present, further tests will most likely be recommended to check if the tumor has spread.
 These tests include a CT scan of the abdomen and liver MRI scans, or ultrasound, to check if the tumor has spread.
 Certain blood tests may also be conducted.

 Detailed information on biopsy, including the most common types of biopsy such as endoscopic biopsy, bone marrow biopsy, excisional biopsy, incisional biopsy, fine needle aspiration biopsy, punch biopsy, shave biopsy, and skin biopsy

 A sigmoidoscopy is a diagnostic test to check the lower part of your colon or large intestine (the sigmoid colon).
 This part of your colon is close to your rectum and anus.

 Colonoscopy is a procedure that lets your healthcare provider check the inside of your entire large intestine or colon.